pursuit-curriculum/unit-front-end-web-development/npm-packages/lesson-notes/readme.md

 ## Creating a new function to check many words

-Write a new function called `checkWords` That will use the spellchecker to check several words in the `spellcheck.js` file.
+Write a new function called `checkWords` that will use the spellchecker to check several words in the `spellcheck.js` file.
 Be sure to export it and import it into `index.js`.

 ```js
 function checkWords(sentence) {